murkl/arch-os/runtime/README.md

 Scripts are **sourced** into a shell that already carries an `ERR` trap and, where the tree declares one, the shared library.
 They need no preamble, no `set -e`, no imports, no error handling: if a command fails, the task fails, and the user is told the file, the line, the command and the exit code.
-The one idiom this rests on (`[ "$X" = true ] && do_it` leaving a non-zero status when the test is false) is not a failure and never reported as one.
+A script that merely *ends* on a false test (`[ "$X" = true ] && do_it`) is not a failure and is never reported as one — except in a `tty: true` task, which has no wrapper around it and is its own exit status.

 Scripts ask nothing and print nothing for a person to read.
 The single exception is a `tty: true` task, which is a session somebody is sitting in front of rather